maybenot-io/popets-2026.1-ephemeral-defs-paper-artifacts/README.md

 cd fig2
 cp ../experiments/circuit-fingerprinting/parameter-tuning/0/cf.toml cf-0.toml
 # update "base_dataset" under [sim] and [eval] to the extracted circuitfp-general-rend.tar.gz
-# dataset, update the "df" and "rf" paths to the scripts, and set "csv" to some filename
+# dataset , update the "df" and "rf" paths to the scripts, and set "csv" to some filename
 # (same as you update below).
-For example:
+The defaults (should be correct, if you have followed steps) are:
 # base_dataset = "/workspace/def-ml/wfdata/circuitfp-general-rend"
 # df = "/workspace/scripts/df.py"
 # rf = "/workspace/scripts/rf.py"
 # csv = "cf-tune.csv"
-vim cf-0.toml
+# vim cf-0.toml
 cp ../experiments/circuit-fingerprinting/parameter-tuning/10/cf.toml cf-10.toml
-# do the same config updates here as just done above for cf-0.toml
+# do the same config updates (if needed) here as just done above for cf-0.toml
 vim cf-10.toml
 # 1 minute with AMD EPYC 7713P 64 cores
 maybenot search -c cf-0.toml -o cf-0.def -d ""